General Questions about Electronic Signatures and eSignature

 How do I know where a document goes after I finished signing it?

-You can view the routing status and order of a document by logging into the DocuSign through My Pitt.
+You can view the routing status and order of a document by logging in to the eSignature Service via My Pitt (my.pitt.edu).

-- Click the Manage tab at the top of the Homescreen.
+- Click the Manage tab at the top of the Home window.

 - Select Inbox.